erozonachi/node-db3-challenge/queries.md

 GROUP BY c.categoryid;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT orderid, COUNT(p.productid) AS ItemCount
+FROM orderdetails AS o
+JOIN products AS p ON o.productid = p.productid
+GROUP BY o.orderid;